Dallata: Ottoman era

 In 1517, the village was incorporated into the Ottoman Empire with the rest of Palestine, and in 1596 the village appeared in the tax registers as being in the nahiya (subdistrict) of Jira (part of Safad Sanjak), with an estimated population of 127.
-The inhabitants paid taxes on wheat, barley, olives, goats, beehives, vineyards, and a press for processing grapes or olives; a total of 4416 Akçe.
+The inhabitants paid taxes on wheat, barley, olives, goats, beehives, vineyards, and a press for processing grapes or olives; a total of 4,416 Akçe.
 All the inhabitants were Muslim.

-In 1662, it was mentioned as a place of Jewish graves, while in 1838 Delata was noted as a village located in the Safad district.
+In 1662, it was mentioned as a place of Jewish graves, while in 1838, Dallata was noted as a village located in the Safad district.

 In 1875 Victor Guérin visited, and noted that all the inhabitants were Muslim.
 In 1881, the PEF's Survey of Western Palestine (SWP) noted the village had about 100 Muslim residents.
 There were a few gardens around the village, and water was supplied from a well and a birket.
 The villagers worked primarily in agriculture throughout its history, and some worked in carpentry and trade.

-A population list from about 1887 showed Dalata to have about 355 Muslim inhabitants.
+A population list from about 1887 showed Dallata to have about 355 Muslim inhabitants.

 The 2006 excavation found a structure dating to the Late Ottoman Period.